- A low budget is no reason not to buy high-end fashion

 - Make high-low cost part of your signature style.
 You don’t need an outfit in just one designer.
 Actually, it would look like you bought it that way, in other words, not very creative.
 The mix of low price and more expensive is so much more individual.
 Thus, stay on the ball!

 What is your budget challenge when shopping for the style you want?
-Have you already tried to shop at conseignment and/or thrifting stores?
+Have you already tried to save with second hand wardrobe additions?
 What’s your experience?
-Let me know by email, I am curious.
+Let me know, I am curious.

 Get the support, and tips to dress your best in life.
 Subscribe to High Latitude Style.
 Deep inside you know when I can do it you can do it too.